Psalm 27 – The Seeking, Waiting Life Rewarded

 ii.
 “To wait for Jehovah is ever to find the plain path, however rough that path may be.”
 (Morgan)

 c.
-Wait, I say, on the LORD!
-As in Isaiah 40:31, the idea behind wait… on the LORD is not a passive sitting around until the LORD does something.
+Wait, I say, on the LORD: As in Isaiah 40:31, the idea behind wait…on the LORD is not a passive sitting around until the LORD does something.
 Yes, God gives us strength; but we don’t expect it to come as if He were pouring it into us as we sit passively.
-He brings it to us as we seek Him, and rely on Him, instead of our own strength.
-If we are weak, it is because we do not wait… on the LORD.
+He brings it to us as we seek Him, and rely on Him, instead of relying on our own strength.
+If we are weak, it is because we do not wait…on the LORD.

 · As a beggar waits for handouts at the rich man’s door.